 Knowing his life was in danger, Leon had secretly began work on a project that he knew would guarantee his survival.
 This was no tunnel or escape route, but a spying device so powerful and brilliant in its conception that it could not be ignored – a bugging device that required no electricity, and was practically undetectable.
 Unveiling his device after years of labour, Theremin was presented with the Stalin Prize, the highest state honour.
 He was finally freed.
 With communism collapsing behind him, Leon Theremin left Russia, for one last world tour.

 SOUND: reflective neoclassical; an electronic pulse beats on

 VISION: lost decades blur into the Siberian snow

 In September 1991, Leon Theremin returns to America.
 For the 95 year-old inventor, it is an almost hallucinatory experience.
 Reunited with his Clara, he wanders the kaleidoscopic metropolis in open-eyed amazement.
 Standing in the roaring hubbub of Times Square, the American altar to electronic glitz, he struggles to hold back tears.
 Music halls are filled with the sounds of electronic orchestras, drum machines, synthesizers, and electronic pianos; doors swing open without touch...

-SOUND: the full ensemble returns for a final number; an interconnected marvel of sound, light, and technology
+SOUND: an interconnected marvel of sound, light, and technology